-[Lophiostromatidae NESTOR, 1966a, p.
+[Lophiostromatidae NESTOR, 1966, p.
 58]

 Encrusting laminar, latilaminate, composed of much thickened, tangential skeletal layers almost completely filling interskeletal space, sharply undulated skeletal layers forming pillarlike upgrowths appearing as papillae on upper surface; discrete longitudinal and tangential elements rare.
 [Only two genera, Lophiostroma and Dermatostroma, are regarded as valid, and one other, the genus Tarphystroma, is tentatively included in the family.
-Solidostroma KHROMYKH, 1974a, from the Lower Devonian of northeastern Siberia, was originally described as a member of the Lophiostromatidae but currently has uncertain status, doubtfully included as a junior synonym of Euryamphipora KLOVAN, 1966 (see p.
-826).
+Solidostroma KHROMYKH, 1974a, from the Lower Devonian of northeastern Siberia, was originally described as a member of the Lophiostromatidae but currently has uncertain status, doubtfully included as a junior synonym of Euryamphipora KLOVAN, 1966 (STEARN, 2011, p.
+46).
 Priscastroma KHROMYKH, 1999a, from the Middle Ordovician of the Siberian Platform, was considered to be an early representative of the group (KHROMYKH, 1999b, p.
-223), but it is not a typical member of the family given its very thin, long-low to irregularly undulating to zigzag-shaped elements, resembling cyst plates, with these mainly separated by an abundance of unfilled interskeletal spaces; consequently this genus is here transferred to family Rosenellidae (see p.
-715).
-Taymyrostroma Кнкомукн, 2001, from the Upper Ordovician, Taimyr Peninsula, has also been assigned to the lophiostromatids (Кнкомукн, 2001, p.
-347), but this genus remains inadequately described and illustrated; here it is regarded as convergent toward younger (Siluro-
+223), but it is not a typical member of the family given its very thin, long-low to irregularly undulating to zigzag-shaped elements, resembling cyst plates, with these mainly separated by an abundance of unfilled interskeletal spaces; consequently this genus is here transferred to family Rosenellidae.
+Taymyrostroma KHRO-MYKH, 2001, from the Upper Ordovician, Taimyr Peninsula, has also been assigned to the lophiostromatids (KHROMYKH, 2001, p.
+347), but this genus remains inadequately described and illustrated; here it is regarded as convergent toward younger (Siluro-Devonian) clathrodictyid genera, such as Intexodictyides and Atelodictyon and is best grouped elsewhere; see STEARN (2011, p.
+56) within the stromatoporoid order and family uncertain.]
+Middle Ordovician (Darriwilian)-Silurian (Aeronian), ?Triassic.